YetiCodeCamp/cpp-for-beginners/docs/_video_pages/cppvideo12.md

 </p>

 <br/>
 Ampersand "&" symbol - Address Operator - Used to obtain the memory address of a variable or object.
-You can think of it as 'the address of" operator.
+You can think of it as "the address of" operator.
 Asterisk "\*" symbol - Besides being used as an operator in multiplication, when used with pointers it is used to create a pointer variable and as a dereference operator.